Byzantine Wonder – Hagia Sophia

 Hagia Sophia

-Conversion of Hagia Sophia into a mosque in 1453 marked the start of the Islamic rule over what had been Christian territory until that moment.
-Equally, conversion of Hagia Sophia into a museum in 1934 marked the establishment of the Turkish secular republic.
+The conversion of Hagia Sophia into a mosque in 1453 marked the beginning of Islamic rule over what had been Christina territory until then.
+Likewise, the conversion of Hagia Sophia into a museum in 1934 marked the establishment of the Turkish secular republic.

-Hagia Sophia is again a mosque, but Turkey is still a secular state and, I believe, it will remain so forever.
-At this point, I no longer see how they can go back in time and establish an Islamic state.
-But maybe I’m wrong, the strangest things can happen with Hagia Sophia being the evidence of that.
+Hagia Sophia is again a mosque, but Turkey is still a secular state.
+I believe, it will remain so forever.
+At this point, I no longer see how they could go back in time and establish an Islamic state.
+But perhaps I’m wrong.
+The strangest things can happen, with Hagia Sophia being a clear example of that.

 Virgin and Child